Year 6 Transition

 We pride ourselves on having a comprehensive transition program to ensure that the move from Primary to Secondary school is managed in the most sensitive and thoughtful way possible.

 We recognise that this can be an anxious time for both students and parents and so our program aims to help allay fears and answer any questions either students or parents have.

 Once students have selected our School there are opportunities for them to visit, meet key staff and get to know their Year Leader.
-The transition day in July welcomes students to the school where they have a taste of the curriculum as well as time to get used to the layout of the whole building and transport arrangements.
+The transition days in July welcome students to the school where they have a taste of the curriculum as well as giving time to get used to the layout of the whole building and transport arrangements.
 In the evening parents are invited to ask any questions, meet the new form tutors and obtain information on uniform, policies and expectations.

 Frequently asked questions:

 a.
 How do I get to Eskdale on transfer days?
 You should travel to Eskdale in the same way as you intend to come to Eskdale in September.
 If you are not sure about where or when your bus / train departs or which one to get, have a look at the information on the Y6 website about transport.
 If you are still not sure, please do not hesitate to contact Eskdale to find out.

 b.
 Will I need a travel permit / pass to travel on the bus / train during transfer days?
 We will be sending temporary travel passes out to all the primary schools before transfer days.
 You will probably not need to show this on the bus / train, but we don’t want you to be worried about not having a pass, so we feel everyone will be happier if they have a temporary pass that they can show in the unlikely event of being asked for it.